CSchoel/arbitrary-but-fixed/_drafts/why-prime-numbers-for-hashing.md

 ## The question

-To use a particular data type as a key in a hash table, we need a hash function for that particular data type.
+To use a data type as a key in a hash table, we need a hash function for that particular data type.
 Finding a good hash function is hard, and usually the best bet is to resort to using predefined functions in the standard library.
 However, it is never a good idea to blindly trust an algorithm without having a general understanding how it works and why we should use it in place of other alternatives.
 At the very least, this knowledge will help to anticipate and debug issues that may occur in our application.